Last updated: December 5, 2025

 Frozen Biscuits in Air Fryer – Your Go-To Recipe

-If you enjoyed this recipe, don’t miss our Super Pretzel in Air Fryer recipe for another quick and tasty treat.
+If you enjoyed this recipe, don’t miss our Air Fryer Frozen Empanadas recipe for another quick and tasty treat.

 Equipment